The following figure illustrates an example of a road rendered from the data.

 Road Transportation kind_detail Values for Certain Areas in core

 The following list of kind_detail values is only applicable for some regions of the world within the core layer parameter.
-For more information about the layer parameters available in the HERE Vector Tile Service, see Layer Parameter.
+For more information about the layer parameters available in the HERE Vector Tile API, see Layer Parameter.

 Below are these kind_detail values within the core layer parameter for Japan: